MasonM/argo-workflows/docs/workflow-templates.md

 In case the user would like to use a multi-select dropdown, the same setup as above remains, you just need to:

-- Add a field named `multi: true`
+- Add a field named `multiSeparator: ","`
-- Using the value still as a string, but with a `,` delimiter with the options you choose, without spaces before or after the delimiter.
+- Using the value still as a string, but with a `,` delimiter with the options you choose.

 ```yaml
 apiVersion: argoproj.io/v1alpha1